liheyuan/AndroidMVT/README.md

 * 0.6 introduce butter knife as view inject framework
 * 0.7 okhttp add curl debug
 * 0.8 support loading & retry in basefragment and loading progress animate in api request
+* 0.9 Pull to refresh & Load More